Set Current Location

 Managed by the Carolwood Foundation, Walt's Barn seeks to preserve his abiding love for all things rail related.
 The barn served as the operations center for the miniature railroad Disney constructed at his Holmby Hills home in 1950.
 Built to a 1/8th scale, the railroad was completely operational as the "Carolwood Pacific Railroad" till 1953.
 While Disney was alive, he used the barn as a workshop, where he tinkered for hours over his railroading hobby.
 The barn today is open to the public for those who would like a closer peak into the legendary entrepreneurs favorite pastime.
 Open every third Sunday of the month from 11a to 3p, visitors can visit the barn and see the model trains, personal artifacts, and work benches he made himself, all under one roof.

-The Burbank Historical Society created the Gordon R. Howard Museum out of the historical Victorian Mentzer House.
-The house was built in 1887 and includes several historical displays and artifacts.
-Gordon R. Howard Museum showcases the local Burbank history and you can look at photographs that show the evolution of Burbank.
+Run by the Burbank Historical Society, the Gordon R. Howard Museum is located in the historical Victorian Mentzer House.
+Built in 1887, you can explore this historic home and admire interesting displays and artifacts about life in the past.
+This small museums showcases the local Burbank history where you can view photographs that show the evolution of Burbank from a small settlement to an entertainment wonder.
 Tours are by appointment only.

 Gene Autry opened this museum in 1988 to showcase western history.
 The museum features several rotating exhibits as well as a permanent collection.
 Art and artifacts from the Old West are on display, from the West's prehistoric roots to the 20th Century's Hollywood glamorization of the Wild West.
 Using film, radio and television clips, and a hands-on discovery center for children, the museum sheds a bright light on this part of the nation's heritage.